ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.md

 | [Tim](https://www.w3.org/People/Berners-Lee/)     |[birthPlace](http://schema.org/birthPlace) | [London](http://dbpedia.org/resource/London)     |
 | [Tim](https://www.w3.org/People/Berners-Lee/)     |[birthDate](http://schema.org/birthDate) | 1955-06-08     |

-A bunch of triples about a single subject (such as Tim) is called a _resource_.
+A bunch of statements about a single subject (such as Tim) is called a _resource_.
 That's why we call this data model the Resource Description Framework: _RDF_.
 RDF is the de facto standard for linked data.